enricopolanski/functional-programming/README.md

 [`01_retry.ts`](src/01_retry.ts)

-Of the two combiners in `01_retry.ts` a special mention goes to `concat` since it's possible to refert to with as another functional programming abstraction: semigroups.
+Of the two combiners in `01_retry.ts` a special mention goes to `concat` since it refers to a very powerful functional programming abstraction: semigroups.

 # Semigroups

-Another term we could associate to _functional_ programming might be _algebraic_ programming:
+A term we could associate to _functional_ programming might be _algebraic_ programming:

 > Algebras can be tought as the design patterns for functional programming

-An **algebra** is generally defined as whavever combination of:
+An **algebra** is generally defined as whatever combination of:

 - sets
 - operations